 If the cause of your injury does not provide a right to compensation, a lawyer might decline to take your case.
 For example, if you were injured in a single-car accident caused by a hurricane, you might have no one to sue for your injuries.

 Alternatively, you may bear some responsibility for your injuries.
-Under Florida law, a judge can reduce your damage award if you share fault for your accident.
-In some cases, your share of the blame for injuries might reduce the damages to the point that a lawyer will decline your case.
+Under Florida law, a judge can reduce your damage award if you share 50% or less fault for your accident.
+You’re barred from a financial recovery if your share of blame exceeds 50% due to Florida’s modified comparative negligence law.
+Therefore, your share of the blame for injuries might reduce (or prevent the recovery of) damages to the point that a lawyer will decline your case.

 Problems with the At-Fault Party